SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 ### Your GitHub ID and Obtaining Write-Access to the Spartacus Repositories

-Before being able to contribute to the Spartacus documentation, you first need a GitHub ID, as well as write- access to the Spartacus repositories.
+Before being able to contribute to the Spartacus documentation, you first need a GitHub ID, as well as write-access to the Spartacus repositories.

 The GitHub ID is the username of your GitHub account.
 If you already have a personal GitHub account, you can use this for contributing to Spartacus.
 If not, you must create a new GitHub account.
 Note that you cannot use your SAP Enterprise GitHub ID for working with Spartacus.
 Also be aware, your GitHub ID cannot include your SAP D-/I-/C-number, nor can it include "sap" as part of the ID.